Bottled Water Quality

 Consumers who choose to drink bottled water can rely on its consistent record of safety and quality.
 All bottled water products – whether from groundwater or public water sources – are produced utilizing a multi-barrier approach.
 This helps prevent possible harmful contamination to the finished product as well as to storage, production, and transportation equipment.
 Many of the steps in a multi-barrier system are effective in safeguarding bottled water from microbiological and other contamination.
 Measures in a multi-barrier approach may include one or more of the following: source protection, source monitoring, reverse osmosis, distillation, micro-filtration, carbon filtration, ozonation, and ultraviolet (UV) light.

 Bottled Water: Proven Safety & Consistent Quality

-In 2006, U.S. Environmental Protection Agency (EPA) researchers reported an estimated 16.4 million cases of acute gastrointestinal illness per year are caused by tap water.
-Subsequent research has estimated that number of illnesses to be closer to 19.5 million case s per year.
+In 2006, EPA researchers reported an estimated 16.4 million cases of acute gastrointestinal illness per year are caused by tap water.
+Subsequent research has estimated that number of illnesses to be closer to 19.5 million cases per year.